 Without prior specialized knowledge, it can be difficult to pinpoint the exact cause and provide accurate treatment to deal with it.
-And that’s what Back in Motion Sport & Spine Physical Therapy was able to provide to Marsha.
+And that's what Back in Motion Physical Therapy & Performance was able to provide to Marsha.
 Specialized care, unlike the generalist approach that her MD and Physical Therapist were providing.

 Good for Marsha, as she did not stop searching.
 She knew something out there could help her and she had to see a specialist.
 Though hesitant at first, Marsha contacted Back in Motion hoping it would help.
 She soon found she was in the right place right from her first appointment.